ariselab/rose6icse/submissions/available/deepinspect1/README.md

 ### Requirement
 OS: Ubuntu 18.10
 Python 3.7 or Python 3.8
-Need python package(can be installed by pip): numpy, scipy, matplotlib, sklearn, pandas
+Need python package(can be installed by pip or conda): numpy, scipy, matplotlib, sklearn, pandas

 ### Reproducing results in Table 3 and Figure 6 in paper:
 ```